OAGi/Score/docs/test_cases/TestSuite5.md

 197. Verify that the node is enabled by default and that it cannot be disabled.
 Also, verify that some of its parent nodes are disabled.
 (Assertion [#40](#test-assertion-5540))
 198. The developer visits the BIE List page, he selects a BIE (clicking the corresponding checkbox), goes to the next paginator pages and then returns back.
 199. Verify that the checkbox of the selected BIE is checked.
 (Assertion [#41](#test-assertion-5541))
+200. The developer opens BIE9, verify that the cardinalities of the nodes in the BIE tree are existed.
+(Assertion [#56](#test-assertion-5556))
+201. The developer checks the Hide cardinality checkbox.
+201. Verify that the cardinalities of the nodes in the BIE tree are disappeared.
+(Assertion [#56a](#test-assertion-5556a))
+202. The developer clicks the Hide cardinality checkbox to uncheck it.
+203. Verify that the cardinalities of the nodes in the BIE tree are appeared.
+(Assertion [#56a](#test-assertion-5556a))
+204. Click "Version Identifier", and verify that displayed cardinalities of the node in the tree is "0..1".
+(Assertion [#56b](#test-assertion-5556b))
+205. Set the Cardinality Min to 1, and verify that displayed cardinalities of the node in the tree is changed to "1..1".
+(Assertion [#56b](#test-assertion-5556b))
+206. Refresh the page, and verify that displayed cardinalities of "Version Identifier" node in the tree is still "1..1".
+(Assertion [#56b](#test-assertion-5556b))

 ## Test Case 5.6